 Projects offered are Swine, Photography, Arts & Crafts, Sewing, Cake Decorating, Bacons, and Cooking.
 Special projects/Community Service: treat bags for Richwood Villa, Thanksgiving meal to Richland Villa, help a needy family, and Adopt-a-Highway.

 St. Anthony 4-H Club meets the first Sunday of the month at 9 a.m. at the Lorenz Hall in St. Anthony.

-Projects offered include: Beef, Sheep, Swine, Hams, Photography, Cake Decrating, Sewing, Cooking and Arts & Crafts.
-Special projects/community service: We pick up trash in the community, visit elderly during Christmas and collect aluminum cans-all money goes to our club.
-Important information from the club leader, kids need to show up to five of the meetings, parents showing does not count.
+Projects offered include: Beef, Sheep, Swine, Hams, Photography, Cake Decorating, Sewing, Cooking and Arts & Crafts.
+Special projects/community service: pick up trash in the community, visit elderly during Christmas, and collect aluminum cans (all money goes to our club).
+Important information from the club leader – kids need to show up to five of the meetings, parents showing does not count.

 Club leaders: Cathy Engelmeyer and Stephanie Bax

 Mary's Home 4-H Club is in the Mary's Home area for anyone that would like to attend.
 Meetings are the third Sunday of each month at 6 p.m. at the Parish Center cafeteria.